Color Mixing Gobstoppers (Candy Science)

 Gobstopper candies are known for their colors, but what would happen if they were dissolved in water?

-Hard candies are known for their bright colors, delicious tastes, and, well, having a ton of sugar.
-While having a handful of candy every once in a while is definitely a good thing, we like conducting experiments with them!
+Hard candies are known for their bright colors, delicious tastes, as well as having a ton of sugar.
+While munching on a handful of candy every once in a while can be a tasty treat, we like conducting experiments with them, too!
 We especially love Gobstoppers.
 They have layers of colors that, when they dissolve into water, do something very peculiar…

 - Gobstopper candies

 - Petri dish or shallow dish

 Place Gobstoppers (separate the colors into like groups) against the outside rim of a plate.
 They should be about equal distances from each other.